 Kestle Barton has two relatively new orchards onsite that have been planted to supersede the original orchard behind Avallen barn, where only a few old apple trees remain.
 The original orchard was comprised of very local varieties of mostly eating apples and our new juice orchard has been planted with the same attention to geographical origins.
+We are also involved in the work of the Wilding Mother Orchard, which has been established on National Trust land nearby at Penarvon.

 The new juice orchard was planted in 2008.
 The topsoil from the adjacent meadow was scraped off and used to create the hedgerow that divides the orchard from the meadow.
 The hedges sheltered the young apple trees as they were getting established and continue to protect the orchard from the worst of the weather.
 After the topsoil was removed, the meadow was in an ideal nutrient-poor state to seed the native perennial wildflowers.
 At the same time that the hedgerow was created, the circular space at the back of the meadow was also formed with the same topsoil.